target/flottbot-docs/content/basics/quick-start.md

 _\* Note: Alternatively, you can download the binary for your operating system from the [flottbot release page](https://github.com/target/flottbot/releases) into the cloned repository's directory and execute it there.
 Basically, just replace step #3 from above with executing the binary, i.e. `./flottbot`._

+_\* Note: The container will run with as the unprivileged `flottbot` user with uid 900.
+The config directory and files must be readable by that uid.
+You can change the user using the `--user` option to docker but it is recommended that you don't run the service as root._

 The bot will start locally and you can interact with it via command line.
 Hit <kbd>Enter</kbd>, type `hello` and hit <kbd>Enter</kbd> again.

 You should see your bot reply as follows: